NassyKova/Cocktail/README.md

 However after taking notes, doing some more research on how to properly structure the DFD and then re-presenting great progress was made:
 <img src="./docs/DFDs/DFDmkII.png" alt="2nd DFD attempt">
 <img src="./docs/DFDs/FeedbackMkII.png" alt="2nd Feedback">
 Still however, while the structure had improved the information pertaining to actual data being sent was still not clear enough.
-This was taken very serously as perperation _is_ 90% of execution, so we needed to have a solid base from which to start our app.
+This was taken very serously as preperation _is_ 90% of execution, so we needed to have a solid base from which to start our app.
 The third attempt had only a few minor issues:
 <img src="./docs/DFDs/DFDmkIII.png" alt="3rd DFD attempt">
 <img src="./docs/DFDs/FeedbackMkIII.png" alt="3rd Feedback">
-Some of these were oversights simply from being up all night staring at it, and some were due to a disorganized files.
+Some of these were oversights simply from being up all night staring at it, and some were due to disorganized files.
 Whatever the case, with the assistance of our educators the final result was approved on 02/02 much to our delight. <br>
 This, of course, did not stop us.
 Oh no, we were excited, we were on a roll!
 Upon further discussion we realised that with the initial funcionality of the app we could get rid of the user login and just have an open website but with a discreet admin login available to those with authorisation. <br>
 The final DFD is compiled thusly
 <img src="./docs/DFDs/ShkrDFD-final.png" alt="Finalized DFD">

 ## R3 Application Architecture Diagram
-The first draft:
+**The first draft:**
 <img src="./docs/AAD/AAD01.png" alt="AAD v01">
 <img src="./docs/AAD/AAD_Feedback_01.png" alt="Feedback 01">
 - Explained the connection between Front end and Back end